Table of Contents

 Buying Bitcoin on a crypto exchange is a simple option, but people can also purchase Bitcoin using other types of accounts and investments:

-- Finance apps.
 Some payment, savings, and investment apps, such as CashApp, Venmo, and PayPal, have added crypto to their platforms.

-- Using a peer-to-peer (P2P) marketplaces.
 P2P Bitcoin marketplaces, such as Bisq, HodlHodl, and Paxful, are Bitcoin trading platforms that let people buy Bitcoin directly from an individual seller rather than on an exchange.

-- From a Bitcoin ATM.
 There are physical Bitcoin ATMs that sell Bitcoin, but they may have high transaction fees and poor exchange rates.

 Individuals may have their own preferences for where and how they want to buy and hold their Bitcoin.
 Some prefer a well-known and trusted exchange that they believe will keep their Bitcoin safe and reimburse them if something happens.
 Others create a Bitcoin wallet to buy and store their Bitcoin independently.